 A greeting is a fundamental part of any letter in Spanish.
 As you can imagine, the formality of this section depends on how formal you need to be.
 These are some common Spanish greetings that you can use in your letters:

-Greetings for formal and business letters in Spanish
+Greetings for a formal and business letter in Spanish

 When writing a business letter in Spanish, if you know this information, your greeting must include the job title of the person you’re writing to.
 You can also use the abbreviations Sr. and Sra.
 (Mr. and Mrs.) to formally address people.